People who swallow a lot of seawater are at greater risk of being exposed to dangerous pathogens, new research from the University of Exeter shows.

-If you are a surfer you are three times more likely to have antibiotic-resistant E. coli bacteria in your stomach.
-This, according to a new study studying people who regularly surf off the coast of England.
+If you are a surfer, you are three times more likely to have antibiotic-resistant E. coli bacteria in your stomach.
+This, according to a new study of people who regularly surf off the coast of England.

-The scientists compared fecal samples from surfers and non-surfers, to assess whether the surfers’ guts contained E. coli bacteria that were able to grow in the presence of cefotaxime.
-Nine percent (13 of 143) of surfers were infected by antibiotic-resistant bacteria in their stomach compared to three percent (4 of 130) in the control group.
+The scientists compared fecal samples from surfers and non-surfers to assess whether the surfers’ guts contained E. coli bacteria that were able to grow in the presence of cefotaxime.
+Nine percent (13 of 143) of surfers were infected with antibiotic-resistant bacteria in their stomachs compared to three percent (4 of 130) in the control group.

 “Antimicrobial resistance has been globally recognized as one of the greatest health challenges of our time, and there is now an increasing focus on how resistance can be spread through our natural environments.
 We urgently need to know more about how humans are exposed to these bacteria and how they colonise our guts.
 This research is the first of its kind to identify an association between surfing and gut colonization by antibiotic-resistant bacteria.”